Read the latest news from the Institute for Innovation and Implementation.

 UMB has been recognized as one of the best universities in the U.S. studying and fighting human trafficking for the work of the Maryland Human Trafficking Initiative for Children & Youth (MHTI) housed at SSW's Institute for Innovation and Implementation.

-Co-Director of the Parent, Infant, and Early Childhood (PIEC) Program at the School of Social Work’s Institute for Innovation and Implementation, Kate Wasserman, MSW, LCSW-C, has been appointed to the Maryland State Department of Education’s Inclusion Leadership Team.
+Co-Director of the Parent, Infant, and Early Childhood (PIEC) Program at the School of Social Work’s Institute for Innovation and Implementation, Kate Sweeney, MSW, LCSW-C, has been appointed to the Maryland State Department of Education’s Inclusion Leadership Team.

 AAP received a $6 million grant through the 2020 CARES Act to increase access to telehealth.